Skip to content

 Buffer has no social listening feature as of the time I'm writing this article.

 Currently, Buffer's AI assistant doesn't have so many features.
 You can generate text and then ask the AI to rephrase it, shorten it, or change its tone—but that's pretty much it.
-I gave the same prompt to both Hootsuite and Buffer for a LinkedIn post.
-Hootsuite generated three possible options while Buffer stuck to one.
+I gave the same prompt to both Hootsuite and Buffer for an Instagram post.
+Hootsuite generated three possible options, while Buffer stuck to one.
 In all honesty, neither response was all that great.
-They can be a first draft to build off from, but they still need a lot of refining.
+Buffer's response was too formal, and Hootsuite's response had so many emojis that it reeked of AI.
+They can be a first draft to build off of, but they still need a lot of refining.
+If I had to pick, Buffer's AI draft is better than Hootsuite's.

-Buffer has a better free plan
+Buffer is way more affordable and has a free plan

 Hootsuite has no free plan, while Buffer has a generous one—with up to three social media accounts and 10 scheduled posts per channel.
 The free plan doesn't have analytics or engagement features in Buffer, but it's still enough for creators and solopreneurs who just want to schedule their posts in advance.
 And you still have access to the AI assistant, storing up to 100 ideas, and all other content creation features (like importing visuals directly from Canva).